 Straight load vs slant load trailers: The debate continues.
-However, the one factor that everyone will agree on is that horse safety comes first.
+However, the one factor upon which everyone will agree is that horse safety comes first.
 It is a given that when a horse enters a closed, dark space it is counter to his survival instinct, a throwback to living in the wild.
 That said, what we think of as a simple walk up a short ramp might well be viewed as a dangerous, “No way am I going in there!” exercise for the horse.
 But, walking into a light, airy trailer that accounts for your horse’s size and has adequate ventilation can reduce the most common causes of stress and stress-related accidents.

 Some links in articles are part of an Amazon Affiliate program that provides income to support this brand.
 Links are chosen by our editors.

 Tom Scheve, owner of Equispirit Trailers and co-author of The Complete Guide to Buying, Maintaining, and Servicing a Horse Trailer, underscores the importance of considering your horse first when choosing a trailer.

 “How tall is your tallest horse?
 Does the trailer give that horse enough headroom?
 Can he stand comfortably and not bump his head when loading?” he asks for starters.